AntaresSimulatorTeam/antares-xpansion/tests/end_to_end/benders/README.md

 ## Context

 This is a test for the inner optimization part of AntaresXpansion.
-Those tests focus on three C++ executables :
+Those tests focus on two C++ executables :

-1. benderssequential
-2. bendersmpi
+1. bendersmpi
-3. merge_mps
+2. merge_mps

 **Input** : Files created by *lpnamer* executable of the project, or any group of files following the desired structure :